jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 which, were we to fill in the strings, might look like `pets AND (+tag:cats OR feline)`, a valid sentence in this grammar.

-Of course, this grammar can't really do any work — yet.
-We'll next need to parse it into a machine-readable form, and in the next post we'll write a program that does just that, using two techniques — _scanning_ and _parsing._
+Of course, this grammar isn't doing any work for us — yet.
+We'll next need to parse it into a machine-readable form, and in the next post we'll write a program that does just that, using two techniques — _scanning_, to produce the tokens that comprise our grammar, and _parsing_, to apply the grammar to those tokens, and give us a useful structure (or an error message!) as a result.

 [^1]: I'll lean heavily on what I learned from _Crafting Interpreters_ for the parsing/interpreting parts of this series, and if you'd like to learn more on these topics, or indeed write your very own programming language, I can't recommend it highly enough.
 [^2]: There's another cost here — although our grammar might look a lot like Lucene, using `+` to start our chips clashes with [Lucene's 'must' operator](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html#:~:text=The%20%22%2B%22%20or%20required%20operator%20requires%20that%20the%20term%20after%20the%20%22%2B%22%20symbol%20exist%20somewhere%20in%20a%20the%20field%20of%20a%20single%20document.).
 So, were we to want to have our query language be a superset of Lucene's, we'd need to have some other character for our typeahead.